ethereum-optimism/superchain-ops/tasks/eth/base-001-MCP-L1/VALIDATION.md

 - **Key:** `0xa11ee3ab75b40e88a0105e935d17cd36c8faee0138320d776c411291bdbbb19f` <br/>
   **Before:** `0x0000000000000000000000000000000000000000000000000000000000000000` <br/>
   **After:** `0x00000000000000000000000000000000000000000000000000000000010ac1a0` <br/>
   **Meaning:** Sets `startBlock` at slot to 17482144.
 This should be the block number at which the `SystemConfig` proxy was initialized for the first time.
-[Etherscan events](https://etherscan.io/address/0x73a79Fab69143498Ed3712e519A88a918e1f4072#events) shows twelve events have been emitted since contract creation in block 17482143, and that the first `Initialize` event after that should be in block 17482144.
+[Etherscan events](https://etherscan.io/address/0x73a79Fab69143498Ed3712e519A88a918e1f4072#events) shows twelve events have been emitted since contract creation in block 17482143, and that the first `Initialized` event after that should be in block 17482144.
 Verification of the key can be done by ensuring the result of the [START_BLOCK_SLOT](https://etherscan.io/address/0xba2492e52f45651b60b8b38d4ea5e2390c64ffb1#readContract#F8) getter on the implementation contract matches the key.

 - **Key:** `0xe52a667f71ec761b9b381c7b76ca9b852adf7e8905da0e0ad49986a0a6871815` <br/>
   **Before:** `0x0000000000000000000000000000000000000000000000000000000000000000` <br/>